SiaFoundation/web/README.md

 # Web

-Web packages for the Sia project and ecosystem.
+Web packages for the Sia project and ecosystem.s

 ## Apps